What Can We Learn From

 Consider 1 Peter 3:21.
 God

-says in his word that baptism now saves us—it washes away our sins
+says in his word that baptism now saves us—it washes away our

-Our sins today are washed away by water (Acts 2:38 and Acts 22:16).
+the world.
+Our sins today are washed away by water (Acts 2:38

-Mark 16:16 shows us how faith and baptism are tied together for our
+and Acts 22:16).
+Mark 16:16 shows us how faith and baptism are

 Invitation/Conclusion:

-God's word says grace, faith,
+God's word says grace,

-alone, works alone, or water alone.
-Any of these alone saves no one.
+alone, faith alone, works alone, or water alone.
+Any of these

-God's grace made salvation and
+God's grace made salvation

-an eternal home in heaven possible.
-Our faith trusts in God and
+and an eternal home in heaven possible.
+Our faith trusts in God

-should lead us to repent, confess, and be immersed in water.
+and should lead us to repent, confess, and be immersed in water.

 February 13, 2025